jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The truth is COVID-19 is a wake-up call.

-One asking regular people need to step up.
+One asking regular people to step up.
 Because doing our job, shopping a lot, voting every four years is not enough to earn a healthy society.
 We can't assume Big Government or Big Business will educate our kids, make a healthy medical system, or provide a reliable livelihood.

 If we make relatively small changes now, we'll save ourselves so much grief in the future.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, the middle-class has gotten better technology in our private lives.
 But, the Industrial Age middlemen have blocked our evolution to a digital way of life.

-Thankfully regular people can unpower the middlemen with our new "two-way radios."
+Thankfully regular people can unpower the middlemen with our own "two-way radios."
 Modern apps, computers, and the internet put supreme power in our hands.

-Finally, the specialists on Main Street, such as doctors, mechanics, therapists, craftsmen, makers, sewists, plumbers, educators, everyone with a frontline skill, can hold our society's levers of power once again.
-Only then will we pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill instead of makeshift plans.
+If the specialists on Main Street use this power, the doctors, mechanics, therapists, makers, sewists, technicians, plumbers, educators, everyone with a frontline skill, can hold our society's levers of power once again.
+Only then will the middle-class pay down our debts, eliminate nasty commutes, erase micro-management, and deal with pandemics with skill instead of makeshift plans.

 To get to this new world, Main Street needs a new philosophy.

 Here it is.
 Its big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
-There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology.
+There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before we completely break down.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _We have so many bullshit jobs because we still use Industrial Age culture.
 To make the most of modern technology, we need a new philosophy.
 If we don't evolve soon, we'll end up erased from history like the Soviets._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ## Note to the reader

-I used many images and videos throughout the book.
+As you've already seen, I used many images and videos throughout the book.
 I did so because visuals help explain ideas and they exemplify the life-changing power the internet has given to our way of life.
 Today, millions of regular people are communicating views, opinions, and information with no middlemen to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
 These content creators and their audiences are doing historic work.
 Of course, all credit for the media goes to them.

 Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.